 About Moodle FAQ

-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: About Moodle FAQ.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: About Moodle FAQ.

 Below is a list of general questions many educators ask about Moodle.
 There are also Frequently Asked Question pages for many specific Moodle tools.